Are You Living On Sesame Street?

 I don’t care who you are, what you do, or how much money you have.
 If you are a jerk, I want to steer clear of all that.

 Sesame Street is about being curious and shows the good side of being human.
-If someone falls on a bike on Sesame Street, they feel supported, not judged.
+If someone falls on a bike on Sesame Street, they feel supported, not criticized or judged.
 Big Bird will help them up, show them it’s okay to fall, and not poke fun at them.
 He’ll nudge the person to try again, all the while giving a pep talk about practicing and never giving up.

-Look, we learn our biases and prejudices from our families.
-It’s that simple.
-What is going on now with so many of us hating on the immigrants would be an easy fix on Sesame Street.
-Grover or Kermit the Frog would tell us that we need to focus on our lives, work to make our lives better, and stop worrying about what someone else is getting or doing (unless they are interrupting your peace or doing something illegal or immoral, then by all means, do something about it.)
+Grover or Kermit the Frog would tell us we all matter and to stop worrying about what someone else is getting or doing (unless they are interrupting your peace or doing something illegal or immoral, in which case, by all means, do something about it).

 Thank you for reading.
 Let’s take a page from Sesame Street and be better people for ourselves and others.
 If we all do our part to be more mindful and kind, our world will be a better place.
 Let me know in the comments if you can relate to this.